Using TTC's personal locator beacons

 The TTC actively encourages its members to carry Personal Locator Beacons (PLBs) with them on all trips including long tramps, club courses, climbing, skiing, and other club trips that take people through remote regions.
 It recognises the importance of these devices for expediting rescues and the comfort that they give to loved ones back at home.

-TTC has five Personal Locator Beacons which are freely available for use by its members.
+TTC Personal Locator Beacons are freely available for use by its members.
 Only club members may borrow these PLBs.

 To book a TTC PLB for your trip: